flyingmachine/nanoc-blog/content/programming/a-taste-of-the-lambda-calculus.md

 created_at: Sat Jul 20 2013 19:23:00 -0500
 kind: article
 categories: programming
 summary: "I've been having a brain-bending good time reading An Introduction to Functional Programming Through Lambda Calculus.
-Below, you'll find surprising examples of how you can representconditions and boolean operations *purely with functions* in λ calculus.
-I hope they tickle your mathematical fancy!"
+Using examples from that book, this article will walk you through the basics of λ calculus.
+We'll then look at the surprising, counterintuitive way that the λ calculus lets us represent conditional expressions and boolean operations &mdash; all with functions as the only values.
+It was a very different way of thinking for me, and exciting to learn.
+I hope it's exciting for you, too!"
 ---

 I've been having a brain-bending good time reading
 [An Introduction to Functional Programming Through Lambda Calculus](http://www.amazon.com/gp/product/B00CWR4USM/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00CWR4USM&linkCode=as2&tag=aflyingmachin-20).
-Below, you'll find surprising examples of how you can represent conditions and boolean operations *purely with functions* in λ calculus.
-I hope they tickle your mathematical fancy!
+Using examples from that book, this article will walk you through the basics of λ calculus.
+We'll then look at the surprising, counterintuitive way that the λ calculus lets us represent conditional expressions and boolean operations &mdash; all with functions as the only values.
+It was a very different way of thinking for me, and exciting to learn.
+I hope it's exciting for you, too!

 ## A Bit of History